VictortheGreat7/Cloud_Engineering_Assessment/README.md

 ### Required Accounts & Services

-- **Microsoft Azure Account** with a student or paid subscription and appropriate permissions
+- **Microsoft Azure Account** with a student or paid subscription and appropriate permissions (an Owner role is preferable)
 - **Docker Hub Account** for container registry
 - **Domain Name** registered with [Name.com](https://name.com) for Name.com domain ([see `namecom_domain` branch](https://github.com/YOUR-USERNAME/YOUR-REPO-NAME/tree/namecom_domain))
 - **GitHub Repository** for version control and CI/CD automation

 ### Required Permissions

-- Microsoft Azure subscription with `Owner` role
+- Microsoft Azure subscription with `Owner` role is preferable
-- Permission to create Microsoft Azure AD groups and service principals
+- Permission to create and manage Microsoft Azure AD groups and service principals
-- Domain management access at Name.com
+- Domain management access to a [name.com](https://www.name.com/) domain (when using the [`namecom_domain` branch](https://github.com/YOUR-USERNAME/YOUR-REPO-NAME/tree/namecom_domain))

 ## 🚀 Quick Start

 ### 1. Fork and Clone the Repository

-Fork this repository to your GitHub account (to fork other branches, untick the copy only main branch option)and clone it to your local machine:
+Fork this repository to your GitHub account (to fork other branches too, untick the copy only main branch option) and clone it to your local machine:

 ```bash
 git clone https://github.com/YOUR-USERNAME/YOUR-REPO-NAME.git